PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Another of those strange, monstrous faces thrust itself into the window, but instead of grunting or snarling, this one spoke a soft, strangely accented English.

-"Pardon, my lady, but the master would like to see you know."
+"Pardon, my lady, but the master would like to see you now."

 "The Master?" asked Asarah, reassured by the creatures manners and seemingly kindly demeanor.
 "Who is the master?
 For that matter, who are you?
 And what manner of hospitality is this?"

 "I am Samga, my Lady.
-And the Master is, well, the Master, Maker of us all."
+And the Master is, well, the Master, Maker of us all.
+And he has asked for you, the woman in his power."
 Ah yes, now it made sense to Asarah.
 The man who took her into the air had abducted her for a reason, the oldest reason of all.
 Men, thought Asarah, no matter how rich or powerful they might be, they were all the same.

 "And what are you Samga?"
 Asarah asked as she rose to her feet.